Fyvel/next-pwa-starter/README.md

 It always feels dodgy to setup a splashscreen because ideally it needs to render while the JS finishes to load
 > **_NOTE:_**  Since Splashscreen component is called in `_document.tsx` (SSR), common react features and theming aren't available.
 Which is kinda ok for a one-off component I guess.

+# Prompt the user to install the PWA
+- Create a `workers/index.js` to disable Workbox logging when running the app in dev mode
+- Create a `useServiceWorker.ts` hook to configure and use the service-worker events
+> **_NOTE:_** We need to add some type definitions to make Typescript happy, see `global.d.ts`
+> **_NOTE:_** How to troubleshoot service-workers, (see this link)[https://developer.chrome.com/docs/devtools/progressive-web-apps/]

 ===================================

 # Git commit icons